You must apply in Person if:

 - One photograph, 2×2 inches (5×5 cm) taken within the last 6 months.
-The picture must be in color and should show the full frontal view on a plain white background.
+The picture must be in color on a plain white background.
 For more information on photo requirements, as well as a photo wizard which can show you how to take your own photos, click here.
 Please note that photo booths in Iceland have a “passport photo” option that is too small for U.S. Passports.
-Please follow the instructions above
+Please follow the instructions above.

 - Original U.S. birth certificate.
 For individuals born outside the United States, a Consular Report of Birth Abroad is required.

 - Most recently issued passport (if applicable).
 If your most recent passport is unavailable due to loss, theft, or damage, form DS 64 – Statement Regarding a Lost or Stolen Passport – must be completed and submitted with the application.

-- When applying on behalf of a minor child, each parent must present a physical valid id (passport, driver’s license, etc).
-Electric ID´s are not accepted.
+- When applying on behalf of a minor child, each parent must present a physical valid ID (passport, driver’s license, etc.).
+Electronic ID´s are not accepted.

 - Fee: $135 for minors (age 15 and younger); $165 for all other applicants.
 Fees are payable in U.S. dollars or the Icelandic kronur equivalent.
-The Embassy accepts cash and credit card payments only.
-We are unable to accept payment by debit card or personal check.
-We do not accept payment by smartphones or smartwatches.
+The Embassy only accepts cash and credit card payments.
+We are unable to accept payment by debit card, personal check, or smartphone.